bowen-wu/postgraduate/english/word/core/Unit5.md

     - == make
     - Render is a synonym of "**make**"-technically it means "**case to become**".
     - An illness might **render/make** you unable to walk, or a shocking sight might **render/make** you speechless.
+    - One could interpret much of the work of Beethoven by saying that suffering is inevitable, but the courage to fight it **renders/makes** life worth living.
 - complementary adj. 补充的

 ## turn